 Casitas MWD invited comments from organizations and the public as well.
 Casitas MWD held a community workshop on May 18, 2016 to provide a summary of the UWMP/AWMP and receive public comments and questions.
-Casitas MWD held a public hearing on June 22, 2016 in Casitas MWD's Board Room.
-The Board of Directors adopted the UWMP/AWMP following the public hearing.
-A copy of the Board Resolution is provided in Appendix D. The Casitas MWD will submit the adopted UWMP/AWMP to the California Department of Water Resources.
-A copy of the UWMP checklist is provided in Appendix O.
+Casitas MWD will hold a public hearing on June 22, 2016 in Casitas MWD's Board Room.
+It is anticipated that the Board of Directors will adopt the UWMP/AWMP following the public hearing.
+The Casitas MWD will submit the adopted UWMP/AWMP to the California Department of Water Resources.